rpellerin/rpellerin.github.io/content/bikes-and-cycling-gear.md

 Authors: Romain Pellerin
 Summary: A list of bikes and cycling gear

-In this article, I maintain a list of good bikes and cycling gear that I am considering buying some day.
+Here is a list of good bikes and cycling gear that I am considering buying some day.

 First, some vocabulary to know about frames:

-- AL or AL usually means an Aluminum frame
+- AL usually means an Aluminum frame
 - CF means a Carbon Fiber frame
 - SL means Super Light
 - SLX stands for Super Light Extreme